andr-ew/nest_/study/study3.md

 # properties

 as much as possible, the names and behaviors of properties are shared throughout a group, and sometimes across groups.
-I won't list all of the properties here, instead, reference the nest_ docs. the docs contain a complete list of every affordance and meta-affordance in the group, along with a list of properies and what affordances they belong to. while exploring the study script, I encourage you to reference the docs to take in specific information
+I won't list all of the properties here, instead, reference the module docs. the docs contain a complete list of every affordance and meta-affordance in the module, along with a list of properies and what affordances they belong to. while exploring the study script, I encourage you to reference the docs to take in specific information:

-module docs:
 - [`nest_/grid`](./doc/grid.md)
 - [`nest_/arc`](./doc/arc.md)
 - [`nest_/norns`](./doc/norns.md)